rslvn/nuxt-typescript-ssr-firebase-auth/README.md

 - [x] uuid
 - [x] slug
 - [ ] better formatting
-- [ ] backend-frontend types in a npm package
+- [ ] backend contracts in a npm package

 Have a look [Trello Board](https://trello.com/b/6JN23G7A/boiler-plate) for more coming functionality